 Full-time teachers have a designated on-site work day as 7 hours and 30 minutes.
 Elementary school teachers are to be in the building by no later than 7:50 a.m. to be in their classroom no later than 8:00 a.m. and to remain on duty until 3:50 p.m.
 Secondary school teachers are to be in the building by no later than 7:50 p.m. to be in their classroom (or supervision) no later than 8:00 a.m. and to remain on duty until 3:50 p.m.
 Certificated employees other than teachers are expected to meet the same guidelines for entry to the building, being in their assigned duty area, and duty departure time.
-Teachers and other certificated employees who are part-time or work on adjusted schedules are to be in the building at least 10 minutes before their class or assigned duty begins, and to be in their classroom or assigned duty area at least 10 minutes before their class or assigned classroom when each period begins to assure that students are not unsupervised within the classroom.
+Teachers and other certificated employees who are part-time or work on adjusted schedules are to be in the building at least 10 minutes before their class or assigned duty begins, and to be in their classroom or assigned duty area at least 10 minutes before their class or assignment begins.
+During the school day, teachers are to be in their assigned classroom when each period begins to assure that students are not unsupervised within the classroom.